glvnst/usersettings/README.md

 # usersettings v1.0.7

+## 2020 Note

+After years of neglect, I'm going to try to get this package back into shape.
+If you use this package in your software, PLEASE open an issue with a link to your project.
+I need to write some tests and I want to make sure I'm capturing your use case.
+BTW if you're a good test writer, I'd love your help.

 ## Portable Local Settings Storage for Python

 - Automatic storage of settings information in a simple flat text file ([ConfigParser][] format)